fistfulofyen/fistfulofyen/README.md

 # I'm Mike 👋

-I'm an engineering student at McMaster University, and this is my GitHub profile where I share my coding projects and experiments, mostly used to sync files between my PC and laptop.
+I'm an engineering student at McMaster University, and this is my GitHub profile where I share my coding projects and experiments.
 Welcome to my little corner of the coding world!

 ## About Me
 - 🎓 Currently pursuing a degree in Electrical Engineering at McMaster University.
 - 🌱 I'm passionate about Mechine Learning, Game Development, and Internet Communication, and I love to apply my engineering skills to solve real-world problems.
 - 💻 I have a deep interest in building custom PCs and exploring the latest hardware trends.